ngabo-dev/sentiment-analysis_group3/README.md

 ![What-is-Deep-Learning (1)](https://github.com/user-attachments/assets/42beb733-2243-4da7-9c2d-d0ec9ec41c2c)

 ### Project Overview
-This project examines and compares the performance of various machine learning models for sentiment analysis on publicly available text datasets, such as the IMDb movie reviews dataset.
-The objective is to evaluate one traditional machine learning approach (SVM or Logistic Regression) against two deep learning architectures (RNN or LSTM), highlighting their respective strengths and weaknesses.
+This project examines and compares the performance of various machine learning models for sentiment analysis on our dataset.
+The objective is to evaluate one traditional machine learning approach (SVM and Logistic Regression) against two deep learning architectures (RNN and LSTM), highlighting their respective strengths and weaknesses.

 **Key Findings:**